i. Hospitals and consultations in Lisbon

-- Upon arrival, you will be given a bracelet of a different color (green, yellow or red) depending on the gravity of the issue.
+- Upon arrival, you will be given a bracelet of a different color (blue, green, yellow, orange, red) depending on the gravity of the issue.

-Even for people in the Social Security system or EHC holders, medical consultations (and medical tests) are paid for.
-Prices range from 5€ on a public consultation, to 80€ or more for specialists like dentists.
+Even for people registered in the Social Security system or EHC holders, medical consultations (and medical tests) are paid for.
+Prices range from 5€ on a public consultation, to 80€ or more for private specialized practice like dentists

-Price, however, is often counter-balanced by the fact that non-urgent consultations in the public medical system, have long waiting lists (+1 month sometimes), particularly for specialists (i.e. dentist, oculist, etc).
+Price, however, is often counter-balanced by the fact that non-urgent consultations in the National health service, have long waiting lists (1+ month sometimes), particularly for specialists (i.e. dentist, oculist, etc).

-Because of this, people turn to private centers for specific consultations.
+Because of this, people turn to private centers for consultations.